TheKevJames/tools/cctui/README.rst

 of any of your repos.
 In addition to supporting the standard CCTray protocol, it additionally can support CircleCI's new Pipelines feature.

-It also displays your Github notifications!
+It can also (optionally) display your Github notifications!

 .. image:: sample.jpg
    :alt: CCTUI sample